A new road rule is now in place in NSW to improve the safety of emergency workers, as well as the people they are protecting.

 - Motorists who do not comply with the rule will face a $448 fine and three demerit points.

-Police, firefighters, ambulance officers, State Emergency Service and rescue volunteers perform difficult and dangerous work for the community.
+Police, firefighters, paramedics, State Emergency Service and rescue volunteers perform difficult and dangerous work for the community.
 But just like everyone doing their job, they should feel safe and know that they are protected at work.